 Introduction

 The art historian and cultural theorist Aby Warburg (1866-1929) gives his name to one of world’s leading centres for interdisciplinary studies in the humanities and sciences, the Warburg Institute in London.
-Warburg combined his interests in anthropology, history and the visual arts to illuminate his primary academic interest, the transmission and reception of the classical tradition in Western (particularly Renaissance) culture.[one could say it was the other way round: he used the transmission and reception of the classical tradition to illustrate his views on history and anthropology…] His most important physical legacy was the Kulturwissenschaftliche Bibliothek Warburg, the private library for cultural studies which he established in Hamburg in 1926 to house his extensive collection.
+Warburg used his primary academic interest, the transmission and reception of the classical tradition in Western (particularly Renaissance) culture, to illuminate his wider interests in anthropology, history and the visual arts.
+His most important physical legacy was the Kulturwissenschaftliche Bibliothek Warburg, the private library for cultural studies which he established in Hamburg in 1926 to house his extensive collection.
 His most important intellectual legacy in the eyes of many scholars, and possibly his most perplexing, is his Bilderatlas, literally an atlas of images, to which he gave the name Mnemosyne (memory).

 In this project Warburg covered 40 wooden panels in black cloth and attached over 1000 images, not just photographs of acknowledged artworks but also images from newspapers, magazines and more ephemeral sources.
 Very little annotation adorns Warburg’s creation apart from titles to each panel – anything from Migrations of the ancient gods to From the Muses to Manet to The classical tradition today.
 Warburg attempts to communicate his ideas through the juxtaposition of these images and leaves much of the interpretation to those who view the Atlas.
 Many have been the scholarly pages devoted to unravelling the often cryptic messages encoded in this network of images.

 Warburg’s interest in the image and its ramifications inspired much of the scholarly work undertaken at the Institute founded in London in 1933 which bears his name.
 One of the acknowledged founders of the discipline of iconology, Erwin Panofsky (1892-1968), carried out much of his pioneering research at the Institute.
 Fritz Saxl (1890-1948) and Ernst Gombrich (1909-2001), two illustrious names from art history in the United Kingdom, both served as its directors.
-But it is to the art historian Rudolf Wittkower (1901-1971) that is owed one of the unique resources of the Institute, its photographic collection.
+But it is to the art historian Rudolf Wittkower (1901-1971) that is owed one of the unique resources of the Institute, its Photographic Collection.

 This collection contains, in the words of its website, “physical photographs of sculptures, paintings, drawings, prints, tapestries and other forms of imagery... [including] tens of thousands of late nineteenth and early twentieth-century photographs and slides, together with hundreds of thousands of images added since the Institute came to London in 1933” (Warburg Institute, 2018).
 More important than its size, historical provenance and scope is the unique way in which it is organized, by iconographic subject, not artist or period.